How To Install Softwares Offline In Ubuntu 16.04

 Don’t forget to keep the downloaded files in a safe location to use them later in any other offline systems.

 That’s all for now folks.
 Hope this helps!
-If you find this tutorial useful, please share it on your social and professional networks and support OSTechNix.
+If you find this tutorial useful, please share it on your social, professional networks and support OSTechNix.

 Thanks for stopping by!